JustinInCoding/BullseyeSwiftUI/README.md

 - SwiftUI was designed to solve the problem of the mismatch between user interface and application state.
 One of the things SwiftUI provides to help with this is something called Bindings
 - Bindings are a way of that a particular user interface view will always be tied to a particular state value
 - Behind the scenes, strings are just a sequence of characters
+- If you try to simply assign the Double to the Int, you’ll get an error because the feature of Swift which is type safety
+- lifetime of a variable is called “scope”
+- use a local variable to convert convert a double value to an integer with rounded()